Buy-to-Let Mortgages for Portfolio Landlords

 Applying for a portfolio mortgage

-There are a few different factors that will be reviewed when you apply for a portfolio mortgage, and you may be asked for:
+There are a few different factors that will be reviewed when you apply for a portfolio mortgage, and you may be asked for the following:

-The details of other properties within your portfolio
+- The details of other properties within your entire portfolio

 We’re happy to take over the application process, meaning you can rest safe in the knowledge that your mortgage is being dealt with by the professionals.
 We will provide regular updates so that you know where you are in the process and can always answer any questions you may have throughout the journey.

-We also offer face-to-face mortgage advice throughout Essex and the South East of England, as well as an online mortgage advisor service via telephone and email to customers throughout the UK.
+We also offer face-to-face mortgage advice throughout Essex and the South East of England and an online mortgage advisor service via telephone and email to customers throughout the UK.
 Our offices are open late, making it even easier for you to get in touch when you need help.

 If at any point you’d like to discuss your options with us, change any information or just want to talk anything through, our friendly team are always here to help.